mdabagh/generateLog/README.md

 # GenerateLog

-GenerateLog is a Laravel package that provides a simple and easy way to generate log files.
-You can use this package to log various types of messages, including information, warnings, errors, and debug messages.
+GenerateLog is a Laravel package that simplifies the process of generating log files and offers powerful customization options for debugging and troubleshooting purposes.

+## Features

+- Customize log information: With Laravel Custom Logger, you can log additional information such as IP address, user information, and file execution information.
+You can easily customize the information that is logged to meet your specific needs.

+- Fine-grained control: This package provides fine-grained control over logging levels.
+You can choose to log only the most important messages, or log everything for detailed debugging.

+- Dual storage: You can choose to store your logs in both the database and storage simultaneously.
+This allows you to have a backup of your logs in case one storage location fails.

 ## Installation